Our story

 1962 - Visit of the Prime Minister Lee Kuan Yew: major recognition locally.

-1964 - Organization of its first corporate French class and printing of its first brochure.
+1964 - Organisation of its first corporate French class.

 1965 - Moves to Scotts Road, settling in the center of town.

 1967 - First language laboratory.
-Paris sends teaching equipment.
+Paris sent teaching equipment.

-1968 - Tan Sri Runme Shaw becomes president of Alliance Française de Singapour.
+1968 - Tan Sri Runme Shaw became President of Alliance Française de Singapour.
 First classrooms built for the future Petite école française.

-1971 - Creation of Alliance Française's first theatre company.
+1971 - Creation of Alliance Française' first theatre company.

 1974 - First French Film week.

 1975 - First edition of the Lien magazine is published, circulating over 1,000 copies.
-Organization of its first students and members trip to Paris.
-Opening a second branch at the Golden Mile Shopping Center.
+Organisation of its first students and members trip to Paris.
+Opening a second branch at the Golden Mile Shopping Centre.

 1976 - First French Film Festival with the Embassy.
 Creation of its football team.
-Tan Sri Runme Shaw, president, is awarded the French distinction of Chevalier de la Légion d'honneur.
+Tan Sri Runme Shaw, President, was awarded the French distinction of Chevalier de la Légion d'honneur.

 1978 - Moves to Draycott Park: large gallery, 16 classrooms, café, laboratory, a library.